ga-adi-gelato/Course-Materials/lessons/android-technologies-and-services/job-scheduler-lesson/readme.md

   @Override
     public boolean onStartJob(JobParameters jobParameters) {
       //Implement task in here

+      //Set to true if job needs to be rescheduled jobFinished(mParameters, false); //tell the JobScheduler we have completed the job

-      //return true if the job will take a long time to complete
+      //return true if the job will take a long time to complete, or it will be rescheduled
       //return false if the job is very short return false;
     }